Happyr/developer.happyr.com/_posts/2019-02-25-symfony-state-machines-and-domain-driven-design.md

 {% endhighlight %}

-I hope this small post has given you an idea how to be successful with the workflow component when doing domain driven design.
+I hope this small post has given you an idea how to be successful with the workflow component when doing Domain Driven Design.